+What are examples of keywords?
 So, if your website is about cars, careful keyword selection will be important.
 Cars is very broad and using it won’t put you high up in the ranking of search engines, especially since it is very competitive.
 Try to avoid using words/phrases that are too general, this will not improve your page ranking.

 Adding other key terms to your selection of keywords, such as “second-hand cars”, or “second-hand sports cars” will improve your chances of getting higher in the page rankings.
 Just make sure that these are relevant to your entire website’s content.